Editor’s Note: This post has been updated with new content and links.

 Put simply, Audience Insights is where Facebook gives you all their business intelligence regarding your target audiences, including the geography, demographics, purchase behavior, and much more.

 For example, if you’re curious to discover more details about your Facebook page fans, select your Facebook page under the “People connected to your page” section.

 You can use your new findings to create new Saved Audiences based on locations, purchase behavior, and interests – and reach more potential customers.

-But that’s just scratching your Facebook audiences’ surface.
-If you want to know more, read my guide on Facebook’s audience targeting.
+But that’s just scratching the surface of your Facebook audiences.
+If you want to know more, read my guide on Facebook audience targeting.

 A Quick Recap on Facebook Ads Manager